amur-tiger/fanfiction-enhancements/README.md

 ## Installation

-To execute this userscript, a userscript runner like [Tampermonkey](https://www.tampermonkey.net/) is needed.
+To execute this userscript, a userscript runner like [Tampermonkey](https://www.tampermonkey.net/) or [Violentmonkey](https://violentmonkey.github.io/) is needed.
+Note that Greasemonkey may not work correctly as it hasn't been updated and does not implement all necessary functions.

 When you have installed the addon, use [this link](https://amur-tiger.github.io/fanfiction-enhancements/latest/fanfiction-enhancements.user.js) to open the userscript.
 The addon should recognize the script as a userscript and offer to install it for you.
 If a normal download window appears, then the userscript runner might not be installed correctly.